kit-tm/PTP/README.md

 To use PTP in your Java application build PTP and add `build/libs/PTP-full.jar` to your classpath.
 For example: `javac -cp .:pathtojar/PTP-full.jar ...` and `java -cp .:pathtojar/PTP-full.jar ...`
-where pathtojar is the path to the folder containing PTP.jar.
+where pathtojar is the path to the folder containing PTP-full.jar.
 To be able to use PTP you also have to copy the `config` folder to the folder from where you run your application.

 ## Projects using PTP